 Heart Health: Chestnuts contain high amounts of magnesium, which is known to lower blood pressure and reduce the risk of stroke and heart attack.
 In addition, chestnuts are rich in dietary fiber, which helps reduce LDL cholesterol (the bad kind) levels in the body.

 Digestive Health: The dietary fiber health benefits found in chestnuts can help keep your digestive system running smoothly and prevent constipation.
-Fiber also helps regulate digestion and improve absorption of nutrients from other foods.
+Fiber also helps regulate digestion and improve the absorption of nutrients from other foods.

 Weight Loss: Chestnuts are low in calories and fat yet still pack a protein punch.
 This makes them a great option for those looking to lose weight or maintain their current weight.
 They also contain healthy fats that help you feel fuller for extended periods, making it easier to stick to your diet plan.